mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## Repository

-The library contains two base repository objects, the `BaseRepository<TEntity, TDbConnection>` and `DbRepository<TDbConnection>`.
-The latter is the heart of the `RepoDb` as it contains all the operations that is being used by all other repositories within or outside the library.
+The library contains two base repository objects, the `RepoDb.BaseRepository<TEntity, TDbConnection>` and the `RepoDb.DbRepository<TDbConnection>`.
+The latter is the `heart` of `RepoDb` as it contains all the operations that is being used by all other repositories within or outside the library.

-This mean that the `BaseRepository` is only abstracting the operations of the `DbRepository` object in all areas.
+This means that, the `BaseRepository` is only abstracting the operations of the `DbRepository` object in all areas.

 Both classes accept the following parameters on there respective constructors.

  - **connectionString** - the connection string to connect to.
- - **commandTimeout (optional)** - the command timeout in seconds is being used by the repository to the value of the `DbCommand.CommandTimeout` everytime there is an operation.
+ - **commandTimeout (optional)** - the command timeout in seconds.
+It is being used to set the value of the `DbCommand.CommandTimeout` object prior to the execution of the operation.
  - **cache (optional)** - the cache object to be used by the repository.
 By default, the repository is using the `RepoDb.MemoryCache` object.
  - **trace (optional)** - the trace object to be used by the repository.
 The default is `null`.
  - **statementBuilder (optional)** - the statement builder object to be used by the repository.
 By default, the repository is using the `RepoDb.SqlDbStatementBuilder` object.

 ### Creating a Repository

-If you are creating an entity-based repository, then you can inherit from `BaseRepository<TEntity, TDbConnection>` repository.
+The class must inherit the `RepoDb.BaseRepository<TEntity, TDbConnection>` object when creating an entity-based repository.
 See sample below.
 ```
 public StockRepository : BaseRepository<Stock, SqlConnection>
 {